 The Governor’s Palace (8th Century AD) is the most impressive building here.
 You can see it here in the distance.
 The domed roof almost perfectly matches the colour of the sky that day!

 Part of the palace was built on top of older Roman structures.
-It was built around 730 AD, when Amman was a provincial capital.
+It dates to around 730 AD, when Amman was a provincial capital.

 The domed roof is a 1998 reconstruction, even though it’s not entirely clear whether a dome actually existed in antiquity.

 The Citadel also commands wonderful views of modern Amman.
 This is the view from the Citadel overlooking the remains of a Roman Theater.
-The theater was built during the reign of Antonius Pius (138-161 AD).
-It’s still used occasionally for sporting events and concerts, and can hold up to 6000 spectators.
+The theater dates from the reign of Antonius Pius (138-161 AD).
+It’s still in use occasionally for sporting events and concerts, and can hold up to 6000 spectators.

 The Citadel is also home to the Jordan Archaeological Museum.
 When we visited, it housed some really spectacular artifacts.
 These included the Ain Ghazal statues, which were some of the oldest statues ever created, and some of the Dead Sea Scrolls.
 They even had the remnants of a table thought to have been used to write some of the scrolls.
 But I have to say, we were rather concerned by the preservation standards of this modest little museum.
 I’m happy to report that since our visit, a new Jordan Museum opened in 2011.
 The most important artifacts from the Jordan Archaeological Museum, such as the Dead Sea Scrolls, were moved there.
 Hopefully they will continue to enthrall and delight visitors for centuries to come.

 Address: K. Ali Ben Al-Hussein St. 146, Amman, Jordan